King quail: In captivity

+A failed attempt was made to introduce this species to New Zealand by the Otago Acclimatisation Society in the late 1890s.

 Aviculture

 This quail has been very popular to keep and breed for many years; numerous mutations have been developed.
 They are quite hardy once they have adjusted to their surroundings and keep the bottom of an aviary spotless.
 A great advantage of these quail is that they live exclusively on the ground, and do not interfere with other birds.
 The cost of purchasing and maintaining them is very little.
 They have been known to become hand-tame.

 They may be housed in pairs to quartets in a planted aviary, kept singly in bird cages, or in colonies in large flights.
 Males may compete, as may females.
 Suspension cages do not work well for this species of quail because of their smaller feet; a much finer size of floor wire should be employed.

 Females lay an egg a day if kept on the proper diet.
 Nesting sites can be as spartan as a quiet corner or a depression in the ground against a wall.
 Preferably, a clump of long grass, tea tree branches, or pile of loose herbage should be provided.
 Often, a hen lays eggs on the aviary floor without the use of a nest.
 This is a sign that the birds are not content with the existing facilities and the provision of a sheltered nest site may result in a nest being built.
 The cock usually selects the nest site.
 The nest is a simple scrape in the ground, lined with grasses, and is built by the hen with some assistance from the cock.
 The eggs measuring 25 x 19mm are variable in colour from the palest of browns to dark olive and peppered with fine black spots.
 Clutch size varies from four to 13, but occasionally a hen can be found incubating upwards of 20 eggs.
 It is usually a combined clutch from a number of hens, and due to the difficulties of turning and covering a clutch of that size, hatching rate is often poor.
 Removing some of the eggs and artificially incubating or fostering them may be beneficial.

 The species usually breeds year-round; incubation times are from 18 to 23 days before chicks hatch.
 The hen cares for the chicks until around 4 weeks of age, when they should be separated from parent birds into a separate aviary.

+In aviculture, all birds should be fed a variety of seeds and a healthy range of fruit and vegetables.
+During breeding, hens should be fed calcium-rich food sources such as shell grit to prevent egg binding.
+Newly hatched chicks should be fed high-protein chick crumb mixed with a little water.
+Other sources of protein include mealworms, termites and various insects.